 4) Unable to make a profit – While it is possible to earn $1000s every week running a dropshipping business from home, profit margins can be razor thin.
 You have to ensure you’re selling products there’s a market for and not selling in markets that are saturated or dominated by the big retailers with massive buying power.
 What’s more, if you decide to stock products on Amazon or eBay you will have to hand over a healthy slice of profits along with PayPal fees and postage costs (which your competitors might be offering for free).
 You have to get your sums right otherwise you could be struggling to make a profit from day one.

-Setup your own drop shipping website to avoid third party listing fees
+How to start your own drop shipping business and avoid third party listing fees

 Possibly the best way of making a decent income running a work from home drop shipping business is to setup a website through which people order directly.
 This avoids eBay’s listing fees and means you can automate much of the process.
 The drawback is you first have to setup a website and then attract traffic through the search engines, which takes time.